William Varner: Biography

-He and his wife, Helen, have two grown children and one with the Lord plus four beautiful grandchildren.
-He grew up in South Carolina in a non-Christian home and came to the Lord at the age of 17.
+He and his wife, Helen, have had three children and four grandchildren.
+He grew up in South Carolina in a non-Christian home and became a Christian at the age of 17.
 He attended Bob Jones University and then graduated from the Biblical Theological Seminary in 1972.
-Will was a pastor in Pennsylvania for seven happy years, and during that time earned another Masters degree in NT and experienced his first trip to Israel – an experience that would leave an indelible mark on his ministry.
-He then served for 17 years with The Friends of Israel Gospel Ministry in New Jersey while earning a third masters degree in Jewish Studies at Dropsie College and then a doctorate at Temple University in Philadelphia.
+Will was a pastor in Pennsylvania for seven years, and during that time earned another masters degree in New Testament and had his first trip to Israel.
+He then served for seventeen years with The Friends of Israel Gospel Ministry in New Jersey while earning a third masters degree in Jewish Studies at Dropsie College and then a doctorate at Temple University in Philadelphia.

-In 1996, he came to The Master’s College, where he teaches Bible exposition courses and Greek Exegesis.
+In 1996, Varner took a position at The Master’s University, where he teaches Bible exposition courses and Greek Exegesis.
 He was also the Director of IBEX, the college’s overseas campus in Israel, for over twenty years, and has led 51 study trips to the land of Israel.
-Will pastored the Sojourners fellowship in Grace Community Church for twenty three years, and now teaches the Bereans Class at Grace Baptist Church.
-He has written twenty books, some for laymen and some for scholars.
-His most significant scholarly efforts have been the 450 page commentary on James published by Fontes Press and a new translation and introduction to the Apostolic Fathers published by T&T Clark.
+He pastored the Sojourners Fellowship at Grace Community Church for twenty-three years.
+Currently he teaches the Bereans Class at Grace Baptist Church.
+Varner is the author of over twenty books, both for laymen and scholars, and dozens of journal articles.
+His most significant scholarly efforts are a 450-page commentary on James, published by Fontes Press, and a new translation and introduction to the Apostolic Fathers, published by T&T Clark.

-In 2021, a Festschrift was published in his honor: Written for Our Instruction: Essays in Honor of William Varner.
+Varner was a recipient of a Festschrift published in his honor in 2021, titled Written for Our Instruction: Essays in Honor of William Varner and published by Fontes Press.

-BOOKS
+Varner and his pastor, David Hegg, have collaborated on a Life of the Messiah with Matthew as the primary source, illustrated with images by Todd Bolen.
+It is due to be published in the Fall of 2025.